 What if I experience swelling or tenderness away from where I was injected?

-Some patients who receive either the Pfizer-BioNTech or Moderna vaccines may experience some swelling or tenderness in their lymph nodes.
+Some people may experience some swelling or tenderness in their lymph nodes.
 It is also possible that this swelling will show up on imaging tests and could be mistaken for progression of certain cancers — primarily breast, head and neck, melanoma, and lymphoma.

-This vaccine side effect is more common after the second dose, usually occurs within two to four days after the vaccination, and can last for an average of 10 days.
+This vaccine side effect is more common after the second dose, usually occurs within 2 to 4 days after the vaccination, and can last for an average of 10 days.